Moustikitos/ark-listener/README.md

 ]
 ```

-Then associated private keys are granted to send PUT and DELETE calls to listener server using `client` module.
+Associated private keys are then granted to send PUT and DELETE calls to listener server using `client` module.
 The private key is never broadcasted.

 ```python
 >>> from lystener import client